.

 To see a full table of historic annual rainfall totals at Huncoat click here.

 Surprisingly, despite possible impressions to the contrary Scotland is not as wet as Cumbria or Snowdonia.
-The highest annual average in Scotland is 150.95 inches (3,834 millimetres) at Beinn Ime mountain, Loch Sloy near Loch Lomond.
-The highest annual totals in Scotland have been 240.00 inches (6,096 millimetres) at Ben Nevis Observatory in 1898 and 213.00 inches (5,410 millimetres) at Loch Quoich Knoydart in 1938.
+The highest annual average in Scotland was 160.78 inches (4,083.8 millimetres) at Ben Nevis Observatory during the 19 years of operation from 1885 to 1903.
+The highest annual totals in Scotland have been 240.13 inches (6,099 millimetres) at Ben Nevis Observatory in 1898 and 213.00 inches (5,410 millimetres) at Loch Quoich Knoydart in 1938.

 The wettest place in Northern Ireland seems to be Slieve Bearnagh in the Mountains of Mourne with an annual average of only 74.20 inches (1884.7 millimetres) and in Southern Ireland it’s the Ballaghbeena Gap in Macgillycuddys Reeks mountains, County Kerry with an annual average of around 100.00 inches (2,540 millimetres).